 This is my reclining wheelchair.
 When I was not in my bed, I was in this contraption.
 By the time this photo was taken, I had already gained back the 30 lbs I had lost thanks to some healthy doses of bison bone broth.
 I do not have pictures previous to this time because before then, my family and doctors did not think I would make it, and we didn’t want to remember that time.

 My family and I (my doctors included) did not see a way out until I began experiencing positive results with the Dynamic Neural Retraining System.
 I went on to make a complete recovery from all my chronic illnesses.
 To this day, I have not seen a more effective POTS / Dysautonomia treatment than Limbic System Neuro-Rehabilitation.
 I am medication free and I am not limited in any way by my previous state of health.
 I function at 100% and I enjoy a full share of activities including dancing, biking, weight lifting, and challenging my husband to rather competitive games of badminton!
 As if recovered life wasn’t sweet enough, my husband and I received the greatest gift of all – a healthy, wonderful family of our own.
-Our son was born in December, 2015.
 He is the happiest, strongest little boy!
 While I have not implemented DNRS in three years, I have retained all of my health and medical gains even throughout pregnancy and beyond.

 Even though I have lived an entire decade with debilitating illness, it already feels like a lifetime ago.
-These days, my husband Kevin and I just get to fully enjoy raising our son who is over 1 1/2 years old now.
+These days, my husband Kevin and I just get to fully enjoy raising our son who is 2 years old now.
 We hike twice a week and often combine our outings with photography trips.
 If you like, you can even view Kevin’s photography here for fun.
 And yes, I am the one that carries our toddler on hikes.
 My husband has the camera gear to carry after all.
 And who knows, perhaps soon we may want our little boy to have a brother or sister for company!
 Only time will tell!